PEP FAQ - Frequently Asked Questions about Emergency PEP

 You may drink moderate amounts of alcohol (within normal recommended safe limits) while taking this medication.

-There’re possibilities that PEP can fail to prevent HIV infection.
+There are possibilities that PEP can fail to prevent HIV infection.
 This is due to four possible reasons,

-Well, practically yeah sure you can take PEP every time you have unprotected sex but it is not recommended because preventing the infection after the risks has happened is not better than preventing it BEFORE the risk will happen.
+Well, practically yeah sure you can take PEP every time you have unprotected sex but it is not recommended because preventing the infection after the risks have happened is not better than preventing it BEFORE the risk will happen.
 There's a thing called PrEP which refers to Pre-Exposure Prophylaxis which means you take PrEP and you are protected even before you have sex.
-If you can anticipate any unprotected sex in the future you better take PrEP in-advance to protect yourself as it is cheaper than a course of PEP (and less terrifying), and PrEP can prevent you from HIV infection up to 99% if you take it daily.
+If you can anticipate any unprotected sex in the future you better take PrEP in advance to protect yourself as it is cheaper than a course of PEP (and less terrifying), and PrEP can prevent you from HIV infection up to 99% if you take it daily.
 Want to know more about PrEP?
 Read here

 Where Can I Get PEP?